dileepbapat/SelfDriveCar-DriveInSimulatedTrack/writeup.md

 a line detection on x is more sensitive than on y, as car is deciding on left or right turn y small variations will not be causing any issue.

-The model includes Dense layers with ELU activation to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer.
+The model includes Dense layers with ELU activation to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer.

 ####2.
 Attempts to reduce over-fitting in the model